dotnet/roslynator/docs/HowToUseBothVsixAndNuGet.md

 ## Roslynator 2017

-Use VSIX [Roslynator Refactorings 2017](https://marketplace.visualstudio.com/items?itemName=josefpihrt.RoslynatorRefactorings2017) which does not contain analyzers.
+For Visual Studio 2017, use VSIX [Roslynator Refactorings 2017](https://marketplace.visualstudio.com/items?itemName=josefpihrt.RoslynatorRefactorings2017) which does not contain analyzers.